Efficient CHAD: Finding and Solving Efficiency Problems

 Fortunately, we have some yet-unexploited flexibility: because the environment cotangent is only ever modified by \emph{adding} contributions to it (and since addition is commutative and associative), we can rearrange these additions at will.
 For example, instead of returning the environment cotangent contributions from each subprogram and merging the results using $\mUnion{}{}$, we can also pass a growing accumulator around in state-passing style, adding individual $\tOne\var\ty\Gamma$ contributions to it as the derivative program executes.
 Using a slightly modified definition of $\tOne{}{}{}$:

 we can add the single contribution (here $v$) from $\Dsyn[\Gamma]{\var : \ty}$ in time $O(\log(\text{map size})) + (\text{cost of `$\tPlus{}{}$'})$ to the passed state $e$ of type $\Env\Gamma$.

-To use this $\tOnep{}{}{}$, we have to change the structure of the derivative program somewhat: instead of passing environment contributions upwards, merging them as control flows meet, we have to pass around a \emph{single} environment cotangent in state-passing style, that we modify with $\tOnep{}{}{}$ each time we encounter a variable reference.
-The result is that the derivative program then lives inside a variant of a \emph{local state monad} \cite{fp-2002-notions-computation-monads,fp-2010-local-state-staton}: it is a state monad (that we will call $\EnvM{}{}$, for \underline{e}nvironment \underline{v}ector \underline{m}onad) whose state is divided up into components, one for each entry in the environment. $\tZero[\Env\Gamma]$ becomes $\tReturn\tUnit$, $\tPlus[\Env\Gamma]{}{}$ becomes $\tSeq$, $\tOne\var\ty\Gamma$ becomes $\tOnep\var\ty\Gamma$, and usages of $\tSplit\Gamma\ty$ become usages of $\tScope\Gamma\ty$ (see below) instead, using $\tBind$ to extract the results:
+To use this $\tOnep{}{}{}$, we have to change the structure of the derivative program somewhat: instead of passing environment contributions upwards, merging them as control flows meet, we pass around a \emph{single} environment cotangent in state-passing style, that we modify with $\tOnep{}{}{}$ each time we encounter a variable reference.
+The result is that the derivative program then lives inside a variant of a \emph{local state monad} \cite{fp-2002-notions-computation-monads,fp-2010-local-state-staton}: it is a state monad\footnote{Due to the absence of a `get' operation, it can also be seen as a (CPS-style) Writer monad.
+This is also connected to its parallelisability (\cref{sec:parallelism}).
+To more explicitly describe its implementation, however, we will call it a state monad.} (that we will call $\EnvM{}{}$, for \underline{e}nvironment \underline{v}ector \underline{m}onad) whose state is divided up into components, one for each entry in the environment. $\tZero[\Env\Gamma]$ becomes $\tReturn\tUnit$, $\tPlus[\Env\Gamma]{}{}$ becomes $\tSeq$, $\tOne\var\ty\Gamma$ becomes $\tOnep\var\ty\Gamma$, and usages of $\tSplit\Gamma\ty$ become usages of $\tScope\Gamma\ty$ (see below) instead, using $\tBind$ to extract the results:

 \paragraph{About the Methods} Notable here is that the role of $\tSplit{}{}$ is now fulfilled by $\tScope{}{}$.
 In principle, because we are now state-passing, we must not only \emph{pop} (split off) the outermost variable of the environment cotangent vector returned by the derivative of a subcomputation with an extended scope (e.g.\ the body of a \textbf{let}), but also \emph{push} an empty entry on the incoming vector before being able to pass it on to that same subcomputation in the first place.
 Had we chosen to use pure state-passing style ($\Env\Gamma = \EnvMap\Gamma \ra \EnvMap\Gamma$), we would indeed have used $\mPush{}$ from \cref{fig:env-map-interface}; however, here in monadic style, such separate $\textbf{push}$ and $\tSplit{}{}$ would not typecheck.
 Thus, $\tScope{}{}$ combines both.